zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

 Daemon Mode significantly improves the performance of Zowe CLI commands by running Zowe CLI as a persistent background process (daemon).

 ## Install the zowex native executable
+You can download and install the zowex native executable from Zowe Downloads (preferred) or from the Zowe Github repository.
+To install the zowex native executable from Zowe Downloads, see [Install Zowe CLI from a download](cli-install-cli-next.md#install-zowe-cli-from-a-download).

+To download and install the zowex native executable from the Zowe Github repository:
 1. Navigate to the Zowe CLI GitHub [repository](https://github.com/zowe/zowe-cli)
 2. Under the **Release** section, click **Native Client Release**.
    The Download page is displayed.
-4. Click the link to download the executable (.tgz file) for your operating system.
+3. Click the link to download the executable (.tgz file) for your operating system.
-5. Unzip the zowex .tgz file that you downloaded.
+4. Unzip the zowex .tgz file that you downloaded.
-6. Place the zowex (or zowex.exe) file into a directory which occurs on your PATH earlier than the directory containing the NodeJS zowe command.
+5. Place the zowex (or zowex.exe) file into a directory which occurs on your PATH earlier than the directory containing the NodeJS zowe command.

 ## Starting Zowe in daemon mode